-Growing pains are harmless, self-resolving extremity pains that often wake children from sleep.
-Despite their name, growing pains are not actually caused by growth and they do not affect a child’s growth.
-Their actual cause remains unknown.
-These pains most commonly affect preschool and school-aged children and occur slightly more frequently in girls than boys.
-It is important for doctors to distinguish these pains from other pain that may deserve further investigation.
+Growing pains are harmless, self-resolving, non-inflammatory pains in the extremities that occur later in the day and may wake children from sleep.
+Despite their name, growing pains are not actually caused by growth, and they do not affect a child’s growth.
+Classic growing pains occur in younger children, up until around age 10.
+These pains most commonly affect preschool and school-aged children and occur slightly more frequently in girls than in boys.

 Growing pains usually begin between the ages of two and 12.
-They occur primarily in the lower extremities (especially the calves and thighs), and are frequently described as being deep and crampy.
+They occur primarily in both lower extremities (especially the calves and thighs) and are frequently described as being deep and crampy.
 The pain occurs in episodes – typically in the evening – and may frequently wake the child up from sleep.
-These pains generally resolve quickly, and in the morning children are fine and able to resume their normal activity.
+There are no objective signs of pain, such as redness, swelling, or warmth.
+These pains generally resolve quickly, and in the morning, children are fine and able to resume their normal activity.